pachyderm/pachyderm/README.md

 And more specifically, btrfs version >= 3.12.
 We recommend Ubuntu 14.04 for this.
 See the [Environment Setup](#environment-setup) section for a Vagrant setup that works.

-**TEMPORARY: you have to be using the docker btrfs driver**

-We'll fix this ASAP.
-See https://github.com/peter-edge/dotfiles/blob/master/bin/setup_docker_storage.sh for how to do this on Ubuntu 15.04.

 Useful development commands can be seen in the [Makefile](Makefile).
 Key commands:

 ```